 You’re probably wondering what is the difference between the Rolex Kermit and the Rolex Hulk?

-This blog post will help you discover the difference between the three green Rolex Submariners.
-The Kermit, the Hulk, and the new 2020 edition, the Kermit II.
+This blog post will help you discover the difference between the three top green Rolex Submariners.

 The green Rolex Submariner battle is on and it’s Rolex Kermit vs Rolex Hulk.